enasequence/pipelite/README.md

                 .withSimpleLsfExecutor(STAGE_CMD2, STAGE_PARAMS);
     }

+    // The command line command to execute in STAGE1. private static final String STAGE_CMD1 = "...";

+    // The command line command to execute in STAGE2. private static final String STAGE_CMD2 = "...";

     // SimpleLsfExecutor stage execution parameters are defined here.
 They can be shared
     // between stages or each stage can be configured with different parameters. private static final SimpleLsfExecutorParameters STAGE_PARAMS =
             SimpleLsfExecutorParameters.builder()
                     // How may times stages are immediately retried if their execution fails.
                     .immediateRetries(2)
+                    // Applies only to pipelines.
                     // The maximum number of times a stage is retried if its execution fails.
-                    // Applies only to pipelines.
+                    // Stage executions are temporary stopped if immediate retries have
+                    // been exhausted and retried later until maximum retries is exceeded.
                     .maximumRetries(5)
                     // The number of CPU cores required to execute the stage.
                     .cpu(1)